Loading image...Kiro

 Select the "Scopes" tab and select the "Add Scope" button to add a scope that authorizes user identities to access a Kiro feature.

 First, add a scope for codewhisperer:completions with "User content" value set to "Implicit".
+Leave all other fields as default.
 Select "Create" to add the scope.

 Loading image...Okta add completions scope